iPortalTeam/ImmersivePortalsMod/README.md

 * Place and break blocks through portal
 * Portal frame matching (supports any shaped portal frame and adaptive matching)

-Portals let the game loads more chunk and render more chunks which creates additional performance cost.

-In vanilla when the player moves only the edge chunks are loaded/unloaded.
- But with this mod approaching/getting away from portals cause the game to abruptly load and unload many chunks which cause lag spikes.
-These optimizations are used to mitigate the lag spikes:
-* Reduce the sections being rebuild during portal rendering
-* Change portal render distance gradually on the server side
-* Defer chunk unloading
-* Defer the client light updates caused by chunk unloading
-* Reduce the lag spikes caused by dynamically creating GL buffer objects

-It also provides performance configurations to adjust the performance.

 Many optimizations have been made to portal rendering which includes:
 * Do aggressive frustum culling during portal rendering
 * Do aggressive frustum culling for the sections that are hidden by the portal during outer world rendering
 * Reduce occlusion query stalls by utilizing temporal coherence
 * Merge the rendering of the portals that have the same spacial transformation (for example the scale box end portal)

 ## How to run this code
 https://fabricmc.net/wiki/tutorial:setup